CivicActions/agile-california/documentation/usds-checklist.md

 1. Primarily, users wants to be able to send and receive messages, and to be able to indicate whether a message is urgent and needs immediate attention.
 Secondarily, the users want to find residential facilities within or near to their zip code, and to maintain an up-to-date profile that contains information relevant to other users of the system.
 For example, parents want to share information about themselves that will be helpful to caseworkers, such as how many children they have in their home, and caseworkers want to share information that will be helpful to parents, such as shift hours.
 2. The language is plain.
-3. English only at present.
+3. English only at present, but using Drupal it would be straightforward to extend the interface and content to multiple languages.
 4. We use tool tips, suggested text, and/or field-level help text for most fields on the site.
 5. We haven't attempted to harmonize with other government services, since this is a standalone application.
 We aimed for a modern, Bootstrap-style responsive design.

 <a name="Play4"></a>
 ## Play 4
 ### Build the service using agile and iterative practices

 We should use an incremental, fast-paced style of software development to reduce the risk of failure.
 We want to get working software into users’ hands as early as possible to give the design and development team opportunities to adjust based on user feedback about the service.
 A critical capability is being able to automatically test and deploy the service so that new features can be added often and be put into production easily.